sro-boeing-wave-2/aggregate-gdp-population-js-problem-yaminipriyakodeboyina/README.md

 # Aggregate GDP and Population

 **Objective:** The objective is to aggregate the Population and GDP of year 2012 of G20 Countries by continent.
-The intent is to deeply understand the following things:
+The intent is to understand the following things:

 1. Objects
 2. Arrays